Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 ### Reciprocal Hardware
  On the graphics accelerator cards, the Newton-Raphson method is used to find the inverse of a positive number.
 This includes a digital priority encoder to generate an initial guess, barrel shifters, a primary lookup table rom, and a second smaller lookup correction table rom, and some adders.

+ Because this era's hardware used fixed-point math, it was necessary to express the depth as ranging from 0 to 1 equivalent when it reached the graphics chip line rasterizer.
+For example s1.14 format.
+This range limitation made clipping to the near and far planes of the view frustum critical.
+There was a lot of pop-in where distant objects suddenly appeared.
+Pop-in was not only because of limited computing resources and fill rates.
+Geometry simply could not exist further out than the far clipping plane as far as the hardware was concerned.

 ### Demonstration
  The program called *ColorCubeAffine.bas* allows you to easily flip between Affine and Perspective Correct rendering.
 Please review the code comments in the two locations where the small difference is made depending on the value of **Affine_Only**.
 The first location is where the vertex attributes are loaded in the main triangle drawing loop.
 The second location is where the pixel color value is determined in subroutine **TexturedVertexColorAlphaTriangle()**.
 Affine      | Perspective